adamsorbie/Stroke_Microbiota_reproducibility/README.md

 in addition to our data processing pipeline, we have included a set of R functions, which perform many common tasks (e.g. Data normalisation, calculation of alpha and beta diversity metrics).
 A tutorial on how to use these is provided [here](https://github.com/adamsorbie/Stroke_Microbiota_reproducibility/blob/main/R_based_pipeline/analysis/stroke_microbiota_analysis.md) to help users learn 16S data analysis or indeed analyse their own data.

+For those who prefer to use the Qiime2 based pipeline, the associated tutorial can be found [here](under construction)